CalebTalley2024/Recurrences-Lucas-Numbers-Subirach-s-Magic-Square/ReadME.md

 - Custom Function: myAnnacci
 - The ratio of successive calculations is close 1.6 again
 - Order of growth: exponential (b^n)

+# 3c

+- the greatest number of combinations is 66: 2 times the magic sum ( )